Pseudocommando: Characteristics

-Pseudocommandos will have the tendency to possibly kill themselves after committing the crime and will plan the crime ahead of time ensuring a higher death toll.
-Planning may include ways on how to obtain a weapon and a basic idea of where the majority of people will be.
+Pseudocommandos will have the tendency to kill themselves after committing the crime and will plan the crime ahead of time to maximize a higher death toll.
+Planning may include ways on how to obtain weapons (firearms or otherwise), a basic idea of where the majority of people will be, and ways to avoid being subdued by civilians.
+They may also wish to become posthumously infamous or be otherwise glorified.